We’ve all tried to cut back on the calories and sugar content of the foods we eat.

 Xylitol reduced the abundance of fecal Bacteroidetes and Barnesiella and increased the abundance of Firmicutes and Prevotella in mice fed a high-fat diet with medium-dose dietary xylitol.
 The combination of lactobacilli (probiotic) and xylitol (prebiotic) had a protective effect against Clostridium difficile- a not so great diagnosis.

 This is naturally found in pears and other fruits.
-This sugar alcohol is less tolerated than some others due to its high osmotic load (meaning: greater laxative effects, especially in people with IBS).
+This sugar alcohol is less tolerated than some others due to its high osmotic load (meaning: greater laxative effects).
 There’s not enough data to date to definitively determine the effects of sorbitol on the gut microbiome, unfortunately.